 Take advantage of the video feature that app stores offer.
 Videos are known to have a much higher conversion rate than pictures.
 An intro video on your app page will go the extra mile to keep a prospective user interested in your app.

-You can also make an explainer video that details how your app works, the features, and what sets it apart from the others, after which you can upload to your social media or website.
+You can also make an explainer video that details how your app works, the features, and what sets it apart from the others, after which you can upload it to your social media or website.
+You can always hire an explainer video company to help you with the production process.

 Write A Clear App Description